sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

 ## Maintaining tests

-It's extremely important to maintain tests (especially on master) and deal with test failures as soon as possible.
-If tests are left to languish until there are many failures, your tests lose their value and are untrustworthy.
+It's extremely important to maintain tests (especially on the master branch) and deal with test failures as soon as possible.
+If tests are left to languish until there are many failures, your tests lose their value and become untrustworthy.
 The investment your team made in testing is wasted.

-Intermittent test failures are the bain of many a developers life.
+Intermittent test failures are the bane of many a developers life.
 It's important to track these down too...they're usually caused by a poorly written test.

 ## Other Tools